klara-chmura/computec-docs/docs/wms/user-guide/transactions/stock-transfer/su-quick-transfer.md

 The video demonstration showcases the SU Quick Transfer process using a barcode scanner simulator.
 You can watch it here: [SU Quick Transfer Video](https://www.youtube.com/watch?v=XWdkcGahZqc).

 ---
-SU Quick Transfer is a game-changer for warehouse management, offering a quick and easy way to handle stock transfers with minimal effort.
-By incorporating this tool into your workflow, you can save time, reduce errors, and improve operational efficiency.